Michael Forrest

-Michael Forrest (July 1932 – 21 December 2004) was a Welsh television actor.
+Michael Forrest (July 1932 – 21 December 2004) was a Welsh television actor, who trained at LAMDA in London.
 He appeared in many British television series and films, which include Sir Francis Drake, Z-Cars, Danger Man, The Saint, The Avengers, UFO, Off to Philadelphia in the Morning, The Rivals of Sherlock Holmes, Doomwatch, Who Dares Wins, Armour of God and others.